Javatpoint Logo

 Tree Essay

 As a tree grows, growth rings may form as new wood is put around old wood.
 In locations with a seasonal climate, wood harvested at different periods of the year may have light and dark rings that alternate.
 In temperate and tropical locations, growth rings are formed yearly with a single wet-dry season alternation, with each pair of bright and dark circles representing one year of growth.
-Each year, there may be two pairs of light and dark rings in places with two wet and dry seasons, and a new growth ring may appear with each rainfall.
+There may be two pairs of light and dark rings each year in places with two wet and dry seasons, and a new growth ring may appear with each rainfall.

 Tropical rainforest zones with a steady year-round climate see ongoing growth.
 There are no noticeable growth rings, and the wood grain has not changed.
 These rings may be counted in species with yearly rings to determine the tree's age.
 Because the patterns of ring thickness are so different, wood collected from trees in the past may be dated in this manner.
 This is called dendrochronology.
 Only a few tropical plants can be precisely dated in this way.

-A tree's roots are nearly always underground, generally in a ball-shaped zone under the trunk that extends no deeper than the tree's height.
+A tree's roots are nearly always underground, generally in a ball-shaped zone under the trunk that extends no more profound than the tree's height.
 Roots can grow above ground as well as deep down.
-Some roots are a few metres long, while others are several metres long.
+Some roots are a few meters long, while others are several meters long.

-The sections above the ground are supported by the roots, which keep the tree straight and prevent it from tumbling in heavy winds.
+The roots support the sections above the ground, which keep the tree straight and prevent it from tumbling in heavy winds.

-The roots absorb water and minerals from the earth.
+The roots absorb water and minerals from the Earth.
 Trees would be tiny or perish if fungus did not aid nutrient intake.
-Most trees have a favourite fungus with which they associate for this function.
+Most trees have a favorite fungus with which they associate this function.

 Above the earth, the stem raises the leaf-bearing branches, vying for sunlight with other plant species.
 The branches' form promotes the leaves' exposure to sunlight in all trees.
 Branches begin large and dense near the trunk and become increasingly smaller near the stem as they grow from the stem.
 Branches split into smaller branches, sometimes repeatedly, until they are pretty little at the end.
 Twigs are the short ends of the branches.

-To manage the exchange of carbon dioxide, oxygen, and water vapour with the environment, most leaves include stomata, which open and close.
+To manage the exchange of carbon dioxide, oxygen, and water vapor with the environment, most leaves include stomata, which open and close.

 Classification

 A tree is a plant form that can be found in a variety of plant orders and families.
-Trees exhibit a variety of growth styles, leaf type and shape, bark characteristics, and organs.
+Trees exhibit a variety of growth styles, leaf types and shapes, bark characteristics, and organs.

 In response to comparable difficulties, the tree shape has altered independently in unrelated groups of plants (for the tree).
 The number of tree kinds in the globe may be one-fourth of all living plant types, with around 100,000 trees.
 Most tree species thrive in tropical areas of the planet.
 Botanists (those who study plants) have yet to investigate many of these locations, leaving species distinctions and ranges unknown.